Malaria Prevention and Treatments start at home:

 What’s The Best Way To Cope with Symptoms Of Malaria?

-Malaria symptoms include Fever, chills in the body, feeling of discomfort, body aches, headaches, feeling of nausea and vomiting, abdominal pain, breathing issues, diarrhea, and cough.
+Malaria symptoms include Fever, chills in the body, feelings of discomfort, body aches, headaches, feelings of nausea and vomiting, abdominal pain, breathing issues, diarrhea, and cough.
 One of the Malaria prevention and treatments includes self-awareness of the disease.
 Visit a doctor as soon as you realize that you have any of the symptoms mentioned above.
-Avoid places that have high mosquitos or avoid traveling to countries that have no control over the mosquito rise.
+Avoid places that have high mosquitos or avoid traveling to countries that have no control over the mosquito rate.

 The Malaria Transmission and Diagnosis – How It Works And Why It is Important